SaberPendragonn/IT-Support-CompTIA-Labs/README.md

-# 📡 Enterprise Multicast Routing: IGMP Snooping + PIM-SM
+# 📡 CCTV Stream Multicast Routing: IGMP Snooping + PIM-SM
-### *My Fifth Project as a Network Engineer*
+### *My Seventh Project as a Network Engineer*

-> One stream to rule them all.
-No duplicates.
-No flooding.
+> One stream from the camera.
+Thousands of viewers.
+Zero duplicates.

 ---